Come February 3, everyone is a football fan as the eyes of the world focus on Atlanta and the Big Game. Will you be there?

 Sure, it’s touristy, but a trip to the 90-year-old iconic Varsity diner is a classic Atlanta experience.
 One of the best-known employees, Erby Walker, worked there for 55 years and was known for getting people through the line quickly by saying “have your money out and your food on your mind, and I’ll get you to the game on time.”
 Presidents Jimmy Carter, George W. Bush and Barak Obama all enjoyed its famous hot dogs.
 You can’t go wrong ordering a chili dog and a frosted orange.

-No matter who wins the big game, simply being in Atlanta during Super Bowl weekend is a winning play.
+No matter who wins the big game, simply being in Atlanta during game day weekend is a winning play.